nazarena254/djangoHeroku/README.md

 pytz==2018.5
 whitenoise==4.0
 ```
+* Remove pkg-resources from the requirements.txt file as it might lead to some errors.<br>
 If you are following along with the mtribune app you should use the provided `requirements.txt` as you need to install more python packages, for any app just make sure you have the above packages as a plus.

 ## Optional but very helpfull settings